fabiconcept/secret-room/README.md

 ## 📁 File Upload Support

-You can send and receive:
+Send and receive:

 - Images: `png`, `jpg`, `jpeg`, `gif`
 - Documents: `pdf`

-Files are handled securely and are tied to the server session.
+Files are securely handled and scoped to the session.

 ---

 ## 🧠 Message Decryption

-Messages are **only decrypted** on the frontend **after server-side conditions are met**, ensuring confidentiality and control at every level.
+Messages are **only decrypted** on the client **after the server confirms access conditions**, offering an extra layer of privacy and control.

 ---